Why do people take niacin?

 Can you get niacin naturally from foods?

-Niacin occurs naturally in many foods, including greens, meat, poultry, fish, and eggs, though in a fraction of the dose shown to achieve changes in cholesterol.
-Many products are also fortified with niacin during manufacture.
+Niacin occurs naturally in many foods, including greens, meat, poultry, fish, and eggs, although in a fraction of the dose shown to achieve changes in cholesterol.
+Many products are also fortified with niacin during manufacturing.

 What are the risks of taking niacin?

 - Side effects.
-Niacin can cause flushing -- harmless but uncomfortable redness and warmth in the face and neck -- especially when you first begin taking it.
+Niacin can cause flushing, especially when you first begin taking it.
 Your health care provider will probably suggest increasing the dose slowly to reduce this problem.
-He or she might also offer a time-release prescription formulation to control flushing.
+They might also offer a time-release prescription formulation to control flushing.
 Niacin can cause upset stomach and diarrhea.
 However, all of these side effects tend to fade over time.

 - Risks.
 Niacin does have risks.
 It can cause liver problems, stomach ulcers, changes to glucose levels, muscle damage, low blood pressure, heart rhythm changes, and other issues.
 People with any health condition including liver or kidney disease, diabetes, high blood pressure, or cardiovascular problems need to talk to a doctor before using niacin supplements.
 Do not treat high cholesterol on your own with over-the-counter niacin supplements.